Golf Tutorials

 Tip #1: Chart Your Own Misses

 For your next few rounds, forget about your good shots.
-Pay attention to your big mistakes.
+Focus on your big mistakes.
 Is your driver always slicing into the trees on the right?
 Is your 100-yard shot consistently coming up short?
 Identifying your predictable miss is the first step toward correcting it or, at the very least, aiming away from it.
 A pro knows their miss and plays for it.
 You can too.

 Tip #2: Have a Plan for Every Hole